peytonshow/MC-Long-Run/readme.md

 * Removed Iron equipment from most overworld surface structures and replaced it with gold.
 PD

 FOOD
+* Most food items stack to 16, which is an improvement for some items and a negative for others.
+PD
 * Added Serene Seasons.
 Each season lasts 18 IRL hours.
 * Added Farmers Delight w/ Create Integration.
 D
 * Hoes now have an area based harvest which doesn't dimension from their durability and increases based on the material.